Sturm & Drang Tour 2002

 Sturm & Drang Tour 2002 is a KMFDM album recorded live during the Sturm and Drang Tour in 2002.
 It was compiled from the Cleveland, Detroit and Chicago shows.
 It includes some of the tracks from the Attak album, along with some songs from other albums.
 The tour featured 16 Volt, Kidneythieves, and PIG as supporting acts.
-KMFDM's lineup consisted of:
+KMFDM's lineup consisted of 3 members of Pig's band (2 guitarists and the drummer), along with Bill Rieflin playing bass guitar.